 The detectives conducting this interview said it was recorded.
 However, the tape was never produced because it was lost in the mail.
-Yet, following the interview, in the fall of 1994, Fred and Paul were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.
+Following the interview, in the fall of 1994, Fred and Paul were both charged with Deliberate Homicide, Aggravated Kidnapping, and Robbery.

 Convicted based on unreliable testimony

-Several months later, in January 1995, a forensic psychiatrist examined Mary who had given the testimony implicating Fred and Paul.
-After this examination, it was concluded that Mary suffered from dementia, organic brain damage, and had an IQ of 70.
+In January 1995, a forensic psychiatrist examined Mary, who had given the testimony implicating Fred and Paul.
+The psychiatrist concluded that Mary suffered from dementia and organic brain damage and had an IQ of 70.
 An IQ of this level was low enough to suggest restricted mental capacity.
 She died within five years of the trial from complications related to Alzheimer’s Disease.

-Mary was declared competent despite these diagnoses demonstrating her restricted mental capacity.
+The Court declared Mary competent to testify despite the results of the examination.
 The case’s prosecutor, Mike McGrath, who went on to become the Chief Justice of the Montana Supreme Court, went as far as to declare that he did not have a case against Fred and Paul without Mary’s testimony.

 A new suspect emerges

-In 2015, MTIP took on the case and filed a motion for DNA testing of physical evidence from the crime scene including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Donna’s body.
-District Court Judge Kathy Seeley granted the motion in August of 2016.
+In 2015, MTIP took on the case and filed a motion for DNA testing of physical evidence from the crime scene, including vaginal swabs, hair fibers, fingernail clippings, rope, and a cigarette butt found near Donna’s body.
+District Court Judge Kathy Seeley granted the motion in August 2016.

-While waiting for the DNA test results, Fred Nelson implicated his uncle, David Nelson.
+While waiting for the DNA test results, Fred Nelson implicated his uncle David Nelson in the murder.
 This was not the first time he brought this information forward.
 He told lawyers and law enforcement in 1998, but they said nothing could be done without corroborating evidence.

-None of the DNA on the evidence tested was consistent with Fred or Paul.
-But a DNA profile extracted from the rope found near Donna’s body was consistent with David.
+None of the DNA on the evidence tested was consistent with Fred or Paul’s DNA.
+But a DNA profile extracted from the rope found near Donna’s body was consistent with David’s.
 Based on this discovery, MTIP filed a motion to vacate the convictions in January 2018.
 Judge Seeley granted the motion based on the newly discovered DNA evidence and because David’s confession to his nephew was more consistent with the physical evidence than the case against Fred and Paul.

-The prosecution dismissed the charges on June 1, 2018, and Fred and Paul were released from prison on April 17, 2018, after serving more than 23 years each.
+The prosecution dismissed the charges on June 1, 2018, and Fred and Paul were released from prison on April 17, 2018, after serving 23 years each.